 *photo credit: Bobak Ha’Eri/Wikimedia Commons

-Although travellers often head to India for deep immersion in yoga practice (or to places like Blue Osa or Samasati in Costa Rica like me recently), Australia can also be a spiritual, beautiful, and transcendent location for a retreat.
+Although travelers often head to India for deep immersion in yoga practice (or to places like Blue Osa or Samasati in Costa Rica), Australia can also be a spiritual, beautiful, and transcendent location for a retreat.
 Many yoga retreats also incorporate pampering spa treatments, stress management techniques, and fresh organic cuisine for a cleansing experience.
 Beginners can try the Billabong Retreat in the clear air of the Blue Mountains, while more experienced yoga practitioners can visit advanced retreats like the Vipassana practice.
 This involves 12 hours a day of meditation in serene surroundings.

 Get into the heart of Australia’s unforgettable outback region and view the sacred landscape surrounding two of its most iconic sights: The Olgas and Uluru.
 These massive rocks jut out of the landscape with grandeur, making them a sight to see in themselves.
 Yet one of the highlights of visiting Uluru is watching the way the lighting transforms the rocky landscape, with shifting colours throughout the day.
 Be sure to get there early enough to see the sunrise kick off this magical transformation.
 You can enhance your visit by taking an Aboriginal culture tour to learn more about Australia’s indigenous people and what this land means to their history and identity today.